gouxionglai/spring-cloud-config/README.md

 # springcloud-config
-spring cloud config center repository
+This is a test Demo for spring cloud config center repository.